Intent.SharedKernel

 Module Overview

-for other Intent Architect applications yo use.
+This module sets up an Intent Architect application to be a Shared Kernel for other Intent Architect applications yo use.
 You can model and implement the following concepts in this Shared Kernel application.

 - Domain Entities